-While it’s not always possible, if you can pay more than the minimums on your debts, you’ll pay them down faster.
-Plus, you’ll save more money on interest.
+While it’s not always possible, if you can pay more than the minimum on your debts, you’ll pay them down faster.
+Plus, you’ll save money on interest.

 Just because you can pay for something now — or put it on a credit card — doesn’t mean that you can actually afford it.
-When making a purchase, ask yourself if you can afford to pay for it in full, not if you can make the debt payment.
+When making a purchase, ask yourself whether you can afford to pay for it in full — not whether you can make the debt payment.

 Many lenders will work with you to help you pay your debts, especially if you have a good credit history or an established relationship with the company.
 Try calling your credit card providers to see what your options are for reducing your interest rates.